open-education-hub/binary-security/sessions/05-dynamic-analysis/README.md

     <img src="https://security.cs.pub.ro/summer-school/wiki/_media/session/s5_buffer_overflow.jpg?w=500&tok=810778">
 </p>

-Challenges {#challenges .sectionedit13}
+Challenges
 ----------

 Use GDB and pwndbg to run the code provided in the Activities section.

-### 01. Challenge - Explore The Simple Password Protected Bash {#challenge-explore-the-simple-password-protected-bash .sectionedit14}
+### 01. Challenge - Explore The Simple Password Protected Bash

 The executable gets input from the user and evaluates it against a static condition.
 If it succeeds it then calls a `password_accepted` function that prints out a success message and spawns a shell.